U.S. vice president urges Chinese to challenge their leaders

 Biden is visiting the Chinese capital at the invitation of his Chinese counterpart Li Yuanchao, though he is also meeting President Xi Jinping.

-Top of the agenda on his trip is China's new air defense identification zone in the East China Sea, which has rattled Washington, Tokyo and Seoul.
+Top of the agenda on his trip is China's new air defence identification zone in the East China Sea, which has rattled Washington, Tokyo and Seoul.

 Biden has sought to reach out to ordinary Chinese before, visiting a noodle restaurant for lunch during a visit to Beijing in 2011.